youthweb/youthweb-birthday/README.md

-# youthweb-event
+# youthweb-birthday

-A boilerplate for a Youthweb event website.
+A simple website for the 13th birthday of Youthweb.

 Build with Slim, Twig and Bootstrap.